What are your hours?

 Where are you located?

-We are at 9789-B W. Coal Mine Ave.
-From Kipling Pkwy. head east on W. Coal Mine Avenue.
-You will pass a Texaco Gas Station on the left and Mr. Biggs on the right.
+We are at 9789-B W. Coal Mine Avenue From Kipling Pkwy. head east on W. Coal Mine Avenue.
+You will pass a gas station on the left and West Littleton ER on the right.
 About 1/4 mile on the left-hand side is The Meadows Shopping Plaza.
-We are located in The Meadows across from the Montessori school.
+We are located in The Meadows Shopping Plaza on the street side of Coal Mine Avenue.

 What type of hospitalization facilities do you have?